v6d-io/v6d/README.rst

 mention that every `graph processing engine <https://github.com/alibaba/GraphScope>`_ has its own graph structure representations.

 The variety of data abstractions makes the sharing hard.
-Vineyard provides out-of-box high-level data abstractions over in-memory blobs, by describing objects using hierarchical metadatas.
+Vineyard provides out-of-the-box high-level data abstractions over in-memory blobs, by describing objects using hierarchical metadatas.
 Various computation systems can utilize the built-in high level data abstractions to exchange data with other systems in computation pipeline in a concise manner.